FrozenNL/Retro2VitaBubble/readme.txt

           _IN\ROMS\SNES\HomeBrew (Unl)_bg.jpg or _IN\ROMS\SNES\HomeBrew (Unl)_bg.png
      _IN\ROMS\SNES\HomeBrew (Unl)_startup.jpg or _IN\ROMS\SNES\HomeBrew (Unl)_startup.png

-If (one of these) those images cannot be found, it falls back to default images from the \assets\artwork folder it'll try the extension folder first (gb, nes, smc etc.) if it cannot find them, it falls back to \assets\artwork\all folder
+If the above images cannot be found, it falls back to default images from the \assets\artwork folder it'll try the extension folder first (gb, nes, smc etc.) if it cannot find them, it falls back to \assets\artwork\all folder

 Custom images will automatic resize and convert to 256 color PNG this are the files the PS Vita will accept, so no worries here you are free to choose jpg or png extension.